 I wrote a review on the Super Affiliate Network (SAN) a number of years ago.
 But then Misha Wilson, the creator of it reached out to me and asked me to update it.

 The reason being is that the program went through a number of changes and the old review I wrote up simply wasn’t relevant anymore.
-And for fairness purposes, I did and this current review will talk about my experiences within the Super Affiliate Network, if I recommend it and what I think of it.
+And for fairness purposes as well because Misha was polite in asking me about it, I did and this current review will talk about my experiences within the Super Affiliate Network, if I recommend it and what I think of it.

-Before I continue, here’s a screenshot of the homepage of this program:
+Before I continue, here’s a screenshot of Super Affiliate Network:

 1) Overall, the new, updated version of the Super Affiliate Network is substantially better than before and even in the previous review I did of the program, I did say the program was legit but I had mixed views of recommending it back then.